Nalmiron23/llm-production-training/Understanding-Transformers-GPT/Focus-On-GPT-Architecture.md

 The Generative Pre-trained Transformer (GPT) is a type of transformer-based language model developed by OpenAI.
 The 'transformer' part of its name refers to its transformer architecture, which was introduced in the research paper "Attention is All You Need" by Vaswani et al.

-You should have a good understanding of the fundamental elements comprising the transformer architecture.
-In this session, we will cover the decoder-only networks that play an essential role in developing large language models.
-We will explore their unique attributes and the reasons behind their effectiveness.

 In contrast to conventional Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks, the transformer architecture departs from recurrence and adopts self-attention mechanisms, resulting in substantial advancements in speed and scalability.
 An immensely powerful architecture was unleashed by harnessing the potential for parallelization within the network (simultaneously running multiple head attentions) along with the abundant small cores available in a GPU.

 ### The GPT Architecture